goyoju/Amazon_Review_Sentiment_Analysis/README.md

     $ python3 prediction.py
 }

-After executing the script, you can input any text when prompted to predict its sentiment.
+Input any text when prompted to receive a sentiment prediction.

 Ex.